ClintBlight/dshm/README.md

 2) Install dshm by typing devtools::install_github("FilippoFranchini/dshm").
 Be patient, it might take a minute if your package library is not up-to-date.

-Note: Parallelization is currently available only for macs.
-Make sure you have the doMC package installed.

 Enjoy dshm